jed1337/FlowCollector/readme.md

 Feature | Description | Example
 --- | --- | ---
 Src IP                 | The source IP | '172.16.15.3'
 Src port               | The source port | 49622
 Dst IP                 | The destination IP | '152.14.13.11'
 Dst port               | The destination port | 80
 Proto number           | The protocol number  | 6 (for TCP), 17 (for UDP)
-Packet count | The number of packets in the flow | 21
+Packet count           | The number of packets in the flow | 21 Duration               | The flow's duration calculated by end time - start time | 5.5573811531066895 Cumulative or of flags | Returns N/A if the protocol is not TCP.
+If the Protocol is TCP, it returns the cumulative OR of the flags. | "FSPA" (FIN, SYN, PSH, and ACK flags in the flow)

 ### Direction-based Features
 These features rely on a `direc_func` parameter to properly determine what direction it will extract the particular feature from.